Paris: Several wounded in knife attack near former Charlie Hebdo office | DW | 25.09.2020

-Following the attack, Prime Minister Jean Castex cut short a visit to a suburb north of Paris in order to go to the Interior Ministry.
+Following the attack, Prime Minister Jean Castex cut short a visit to a suburb north of Paris, and the city's metro closed lines in the area.

-The stabbing happened as a trial was underway in the capital for the alleged accomplices in a January 2015 attack on the magazine's offices, which left 12 people dead.
-Fourteen people, including three fugitives, are on trial for the massacre, while the widows of the attackers are scheduled to testify on Friday afternoon.

 The motive for the attack is unclear, however, and it was not clear whether it can be linked to the trial.
 But after several high-profile attacks in the country recent years, DW’s Paris correspondent Lisa Louis said France was still on edge.